titom73/ansible-junos-ztp/group_vars/README.md

 # GROUP_VARS structure

-Folders are using same name as groups defined in the [inventory file](.../hosts.ini)

 # ZTP Variables

 ZTP roles require some variables to work as expected.
 All these variables are defined in [ztp-servers/ztp.yaml](ztp-servers/ztp.yaml)